plone/volto/docs/source/configuration/environmentvariables.md

 yarn build && RAZZLE_API_PATH=https://plone.org yarn start:prod
 ```

+`process.env.HOST`
-`process.env.HOST`: Represents the host or IP address on which a server should listen, default is port 0.0.0.0.
+    Represents the host or IP address on which a server should listen.
+    Default is `0.0.0.0`.

+`process.env.PORT`
-`process.env.PORT`: Used to specify the port on which a web server should listen for incoming requests, default is port 3000.
+    Used to specify the port on which a web server should listen for incoming requests.
+    Default is `3000`.

 `process.env.RAZZLE_API_PATH`: Used to configure the API path for the application.